 - If you pay the interest as it accumulates, you'll repay less in the long run.

 Payment of principal is deferred while students are enrolled in school at least half-time.
 After you graduate, withdraw, or drop to less than half-time enrollment, you will have a six-month grace period - during which time no payment on principal will be due.
 Repayment on the principal amount begins at the conclusion of the grace period.
 At repayment, the minimum monthly payment is $50.
 The maximum monthly payment is that amount that will repay your loans in 10 years.
 There is no penalty for early repayment.
-The interest rate for the subsidized and unsubsidized Stafford Loan, with a first disbursement on or after July 1, 2017 - June 30, 2018, is a fixed 4.45% , with an 8.25% cap.
+The interest rate for the subsidized and unsubsidized Stafford Loan, with a first disbursement on or after July 1, 2018 - June 30, 2019, is a fixed 5.045%..
 Loan funds are disbursed via EFT (electronic funds transfer) to Hampden-Sydney in two disbursements, one at the beginning of each semester, and are credited directly to the tuition account.